Query And First Chapter Of JAGUAR

 He was too intent on Aurelius to notice Valaria concealed in the shadows as he approached the door.
 The coil of rope was held in his right hand and the keys in his left.

-Valaria watched intently as George approached the door to the enclosure with cautious steps.
+She watched intently as he approached the door to the enclosure with cautious steps.
 The sweet perfume of his overwhelming fear caressed her, making her quiver with anticipation.
 Every muscle taught as a bow string at full stretch just waiting for the archer to release the arrow.
 And the arrow was Valaria.

-The tip of her tail twitched back and forth as George retrieved the keys and approached the enclosure.
+The tip of her tail twitched back and forth as she watched him retrieve the keys and approach the enclosure.
 She had to restrain the adolescent urge to lunge at the mesh of her prison before the door opened.
 The golden glow of Valaria’s eyes penetrated the gloom as she focused on her prey fumbling with the key, trying to place it into the lock on the door.

 Wait… be patient, she told herself.
 Not long now.

-The lock on the door sprang open and George pushed it ajar.
+The lock on the door sprang open and the human pushed it ajar.
 He pushed too hard and as it swung open Valaria pounced.

 She had timed her attack to perfection.
 Her keeper, framed in a halo of almost blinding winter sunlight, was the ideal target.
 Emitting a ferocious roar she launched herself at him.

-Her keeper was catapulted backwards when the 160lb mass of teeth and claws barreled into him like a freight train.
+Her keeper was catapulted backwards when the one hundred and sixty pound mass of teeth and claws cannoned into him like a freight train.
 The razor sharp claws of her front paws dug into his shoulders to maintain a firm grip as her mouth snapped around his neck, closing off any further cries.
 She almost smiled with pleasure as she rejoiced in this act of revenge.
-Aurelius stood at her side for this kill, he watched with approval.
+She could sense the specter of Aurelius standing at her side for this kill, and she warmth spread through her body at thrill of fulfilling his final wish.
 She held this position until she sensed the life leave her tormentor.
-She released George’s flaccid body and scanned her surroundings.
+She released the human’s flaccid body and scanned her surroundings.

 She was free!